apache/cloudstack-docs-install/source/qig.rst

 .. sourcecode:: bash

-   # yum -y install cloud-client
+   # yum -y install cloudstack-management

 With the application itself installed we can now setup the database, we'll do that with the following command and options: